dinomite505/learning_docker/docker-container-assignment/README.md

 ```
 docker network create my_app_net
 ```
-This command will create our new custom network and if you list your networks you will see it uses a *bridge driver*. `Network drivers` are built-in or 3rd-party extensions that give you virtual network features.
+This command will create our new custom network and if you list your networks with `docker network ls` you will see it uses a *bridge driver*. `Network drivers` are built-in or 3rd-party extensions that give you virtual network features.
 <br>
 <br>